 What's Not Included

-The horse therapy centre that you will volunteer in was established by a group of parents wanting to provide high quality therapy to people with disabilities with a view to teach them how to be more independent and productive citizens.
+The physical therapy provides high quality therapy to people with disabilities with a view to teach them how to be more independent and productive citizens.

 This is done through a process of knowing each child’s needs and providing an adequate therapy, providing formal education following the regular school curriculum, and motivating the integration of artistic and recreational activities as well as training the parents on how to give the therapies.